AsenOsen/android-framework-jar-patching/README.md

 # What is it?

-This is a set of bash scripts and Magisk module for patching system JAR files of Android.
+This is a set of bash scripts and Magisk module for patching system `JAR` files and `SO` files of Android.

 Magisk module does following things: